amrable/Competitive-Programming-Library/README.md

 ## Why all classes of the same topic are in one file?

-Thise code probably will be used in competitive programming contest, so in this case we need all classes to be in one file.
+This code probably will be used in competitive programming contest, so in this case we need all classes to be in one file.

 ## Contributions